 You won’t find them hooked to Snapchat, now will they be screenshotting inspirational photos from Instagram.
 Instead, you will find them looking through Pinterest and Facebook.
 These user-friendly platforms are found to be most useful as well as perfect connecting with contacts and sharing ideas.

 Gen X is typically associated as being a budget-conscious generation, yet they do spend more money per day on their travels than any other generation.
 This could be attributed to the fact that they are often taking financially dependent children as they are still very savvy when it comes to booking.
-93% report looking for the best deal before booking while 55% use OTAs to find out info about packages and deals available to them.

 While comparatively little is known about Gen X to marketers, what we do know is that they are inclined to travel and have deep pockets when it comes to doing so and we would be foolish to ignore them and their spending power as a travel customer.